 I had a similar experience when I moved to Minneapolis after college and again a few years later when I had my first child.
 My oldest is fourteen this week, but I still see the shoulders closing me out; I remember the body language that screamed, We don’t need new friends.

 Now, listen, I do have friendship lines in the sand and support them for others.
-While I’m often complimented for being a local connector — and it’s a compliment I accept proudly — I would never argue that everyone has to be close friends, or even more than friendly acquaintances.
+While I’m often complimented for being a local connector — and it’s a compliment I accept proudly — I would never argue that everyone has to be close friends, or even more than a casual friendship.
 If you take nothing else from this essay, take this:

 Inviting someone to join you once for lunch doesn’t commit you to decorating her locker on her birthday from now until you graduate from high school.
 Acknowledging that someone else exists doesn’t make you best friends.
 You get the idea.